 Australian Cattle Dog

 After World War II, American soldiers in Australia discovered the fiercely loyal and territorial breed and took him back to America.
 They are still mainly used for their herding qualities, and in 2019 the AKC ranked him as the 55th most popular dog in America.
-They are often mixed with other breeds as well, like the lab heeler mix.
+They are often compared to other herding breeds or mixed with them as well, like the lab heeler mix.

 The Australian Shepherd is the larger of the two breeds; he measures 18 to 23 inches from paw to shoulder, whereas the Cattle dog measures slightly shorter, between 17 and 20 inches tall.
 The Australian Shepherd also weighs significantly more, between 40 and 65 pounds, whereas the Cattle dog weighs 35 to 50 pounds.
 The Australian Shepherd also has a fluffier coat which adds to his larger appearance, whereas the Cattle dog has shorter and finer hair.